 Delaware Corn Mazes

-2016 is the 50th anniversary of It’s the Great Pumpkin, Charlie Brown and Fifer Orchards is one of 90 farms hosting a Peanuts themed corn maze in commemoration.
 Fifer Orchard’s Corn Maze Fun Park in Camden-Wyoming includes a ton of activities, like pumpkin painting, a straw castle with farm volleyball, bee line swings, rubber ducky races and more.
 On Saturdays, there’s farm animals; hayrides, tractor rides and pony rides; and face painting, for a small à la carte fee.
-Fifers’ corn maze spans six acres and features trivia stations, an observation deck and an integrated bingo game.
+The theme for this year’s corn maze is The Wizard of Oz; it spans six acres and features trivia stations, an observation deck and an integrated bingo game.

 Open Mondays to Saturday 10am to 5pm, September 24th through Halloween.

-Corn Maze Fun Park Admission is $5 for adults and $10 for kids ages 2-17 (includes 1 free jack-be-little pumpkin), under 2 or over 70 admitted free.
-OR, get unlimited entry on weekdays for $15 per person.
+Saturday wristbands are $11 (includes maze admission,farm tour, tractor train and 1 free jack-be-little pumpkin), under 2 or over 70 admitted free.
+Weekday entry is $8 OR, get unlimited entry on weekdays all season long for $22 per person.

 Mr. Pepper’s Pumpkin Patch